2i2c-org/docs/community/content.md

 ### Deploy your site with Jupyter Book

 The current iteration of this feature requires you to deploy a Jupyter Book 2 static site from a GitHub repository using GitHub Pages.
-The community representative should use the [2i2c-org/community-docs-template] template to create their own repository, and provide the 2i2c team with _temporary_ owner access.
+The community representative should use the [2i2c-org/community-docs-template] template to [create their own repository][use-template], and provide the 2i2c team with _temporary_ owner access.
 We will then ensure that various configuration such as the custom domain and GitHub Actions are set up correctly.

 ### Learn about authoring with Jupyter Book and MyST Markdown